5 WD-40 Uses for Your Car You Didn’t Know about

 October 10, 2016

 WD-40 is one of those legendary products that have become indispensable to virtually every US household.
 According to the manufacturers, this lubricating spray has over 2000 uses – from keeping garden tools rust free to removing glue from hair.
-Did you know that WD-40 is also useful for auto detailing?
+For example, did you know that WD-40 is also useful for auto detailing?
 Here are 5 WD-40 uses for your car – at $5 a can, you can afford to give it a try!

 5 WD-40 Uses for the car interior and exterior